-Root Canal Treatment in Bayside and Fairfield VIC
+Root Canal Treatment in Hampton and Fairfield VIC

 If a tooth has been badly damaged by tooth decay, infection or trauma, the nerve of the tooth becomes non-vital.
 When this happens the tooth will begin to experience discoloration, internal resorption, or spread infection to other areas of the mouth.
 To prevent the tooth from being lost entirely, endodontic therapy is necessary.
 This process is otherwise known as having a root canal.

 Symptoms and risk factors of internally damaged teeth may include:

 - Darkening of the tooth enamel

 - Sensitivity to pressure, sweet, hot or cold

 - History of damage (even if it occured years earlier)